Should I Build or Buy AI Voice Agents? A Guide

 BLOG: What are AI voice agents?
 A guide for businesses.

-How AI voice agents work
+How do AI voice agents actually work?

 At their heart, AI voice agents use a combination of natural language processing (NLP) and machine learning to understand and respond to human speech.
 When a customer calls, the agent listens, deciphers the intent behind their words, and provides a relevant, conversational answer or performs a specific action.
 The goal is to make the interaction feel as natural and helpful as a conversation with a human agent.